-The Group's organisational orientation, departmental demands, job requirements, and personnel needs are taken into consideration while creating annual training plans.
-Our internal training programmes are divided into two groups based on the needs of new hires and current workers as illustrated in the table below.
-On-the-job training for current workers concentrates on the development of technical abilities defined by the management, while new staff orientation focuses on the introduction of internal norms and working circumstances.
-Employees are obliged to submit a training evaluation form following the training in order to rate the trainer's assistance and the value of the training material.
-The effectiveness of each training programme will then be improved after the results have been analysed.
+Annual training plans factor organisational orientation, departmental demands, job requirements, and personnel needs.
+Internal training programmes are categorised based on the needs of new hires and current workers as outlined below.
+On-the-job development for current staff centred on the management defines technical abilities.
+New staff orientation introduces the internal norms and working circumstances.
+Trainees are obliged to complete the training evaluation form to provide feedback on trainers' effectiveness and material relevance.
+The programme impact is then evaluated through analytics to facilitate the ongoing improvement.

-New Staff Orientation

-- Company Overview

-- Staff Responsibilities

-- EHS Training

-- Kader's Requirement on Environmental Protection, Product Quality etc.

-- Mentoring Program

-On-the-Job Training

-- Personal Competencies

-- Management Skills

-- Legal Requirement Updates

-- Customers Requirement and Industry wide Standards (e.g. ISO requirements)
+New Staff Company Overview Staff Responsibilities EHS Training Kader's Requirement on Environmental Orientation Protection, Product Quality etc. Mentoring Program On-the-Job Personal Competencies Management Skills Legal Requirement Updates Customers Requirement and Industry wide Training Standards (e.g. ISO requirements)

-Employees are encouraged to take part in external training in addition to internal training to improve their competency and understanding of the current market trends.
-For eligible candidates who enrol in institutional training and external short courses, the Group will offer a training subsidy.
+Employees are supported to participate in external training and short courses in addition to internal programmes.
+This can supplement competency development and knowledge of industry trends.
+The Group also provide subsidies to eligible candidates who are enrolled in institutional training and external short courses where attendance meet expectation.